 New Form 1099-NEC

-The IRS is making big changes to the 1099-MISC form by reviving the 1099-NEC form.
-Beginning with the 2020 tax year the new 1099-NEC form will be used for reporting nonemployee compensation (NEC) payments.
+The IRS has made big changes to the 1099-MISC form by reviving the 1099-NEC form.
+Beginning with the 2020 tax year (to be filed by February 1, 2021) the new 1099-NEC form will be used for reporting nonemployee compensation (NEC) payments.
 Previously NEC was reported in Box 7 of the 1099-MISC form.
 These payments will now be reported in Box 1 of the 1099-NEC form.

 There are several parts of the new 1099-NEC form to take note of.

 - Box 1 is where you key in the dollar amount of nonemployee compensation.

 - Box 4 is used for any amount you held back to comply with backup withholding requirements.
 For more on backup withholding, see our blog article What is backup withholding?

 - Boxes 5-7 are used to report any state withholding.